shallomkanyori/alx-higher_level_programming/0x0B-python-input_output/README.md

 	- A dictionary key will be the public attribute name
 	- A dictionary value will be the value of the public attribute
 - You are not allowed to import any module

+**Task 12: Pascal's Triangle.**
+**Technical interview preparation:**
+- You are not allowed to google anything

+Create a function `def pascal_triangle(n):` that returns a list of lists of integers representing the Pascal’s triangle of `n`:
+- Returns an empty list if `n <= 0`
+- You can assume `n` will be always an integer
+- You are not allowed to import any module